 How to Convert Markdown to PDF

-Markdown is great for writing — clean syntax, easy to read, works everywhere.
+Markdown is great for writing: clean syntax, easy to read, works everywhere.
 But when you need to share a document with someone who does not use Markdown (most people), a PDF is the universal format.
+A browser-based Markdown-to-PDF converter handles the entire job locally without uploading your content to any server.

 Why convert Markdown to PDF